dare-rider/notes-rails-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version > 2.3

+* Rails version > 5.1

-* System dependencies
+* System dependencies - MongoDB must be installed and running on port 27017 (configure mongoid.yml accordingly)

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions: This app is currently deployed on heroku : https://notes-rails-app.herokuapp.com and has MongoDb configured on MangoDB Atlas free tier.